tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 > A thread pool that dynamically grows and shrinks to fit the current workload.
 New threads are created as needed, existing threads are reused, and threads that remain idle for too long are killed and removed from the pool.

 While this `CachedThreadPool` pool explains _some_ of what we've seen, it doesn't fully explain why we aren't seeing the thread pool grow dynamically when we proxy through `async` multiple times.
 For that, we will need to look at the `perform` method in `AsyncDelegator`.
-This method is what is passed into our `@executor` to be run in a separate thread.
-This method will also explain the `if @queue.length == 1` check.
+This method is what is passed into our `@executor` to be run in a separate thread

 ```ruby
 # Async::AsyncDelegator